adangc53/walkthrough-bot-dotnet/README-Kubernetes.md

               servicePort: 80
     ```

-26. Let's execute the yaml definition.
+27. Let's execute the yaml definition.

     ```bash
     kubectl apply -f ingress-route.yaml
     ```

-27. Now let's expose the deployment to internet.
+28. Now let's expose the deployment to internet.

     ```bash
     kubectl expose deployment walkthrough-bot-dotnet --name=walkthrough-bot-dotnet
     ```

-28. If you do the previous steps correctly you will be able to access with a valid HTTPS certificate in your browser: `https://{PUBLIC UNIQUE DNS ALIAS}.centralus.cloudapp.azure.com`.
+29. If you do the previous steps correctly you will be able to access with a valid HTTPS certificate in your browser: `https://{PUBLIC UNIQUE DNS ALIAS}.{ADD CLUSTER REGION e.g. centralus}.cloudapp.azure.com`.

     <div style="text-align:center">
         <img src="http://rcervantes.me/images/walkthrough-bot-dotnet-kubernetes-https.png" />